elitcloud/elit/README.md

 Let's assume your are running your python in the virtualenv, so I don't put the prefix `env` anymore.

-Because we have c/cpp extention, two packages, cython and pybind11, are required and installed before we install elit.
+Because of [fasttext](https://github.com/facebookresearch/fastText), cython are required and installed before we install elit.
 Since we're running python 3 in the virtualenv, we can just use pip instead of pip3.

 ```
-pip install cython pybind11
+pip install cython
 ```

 Now, we can install elit!